 A note on the wider series of Pattern and Proof Crowns for William IV.

 An undated Pattern Crown has been recorded of the same style with potentially 3-4 examples known, of the highest rarity.
 A Pattern Crown undated struck in lead, perhaps unique, has been noted (Nobleman Sale – 1922, lot 214, £9 ‘extremely fine and probably unique’).
-The 1831 Proof Crown still considered very rare is the entry level Crown in this particularly series, these would have initially been issued as part of the 14 coin Coronation Proof Set, we also have a complete set in our live stock at present.
+The 1831 Proof Crown still considered very rare, is the entry level Crown in this particular series, these would have initially been issued as part of the 14 coin Coronation Proof Set, we also have a complete 1831 Proof set in our live stock at present.
 An 1831 Crown struck in Gold had also been minted with an equivalent rarity to our 1834 Crown in Silver; this being the R5 designation, attributed by P.Alan Rayner in his comprehensive book ‘English Silver Coinage since 1649.’

-Furthermore, a Pattern 1834 Crown with a grained and inscribed edge reading ‘DECUS ET TUTAMEN ANNO REGNI QUINQUAGESIMO SEPTIMO’ the stops taking on the appearance of roses.
+Furthermore, a Pattern 1834 Crown with a grained and inscribed edge reading ‘DECUS ET TUTAMEN ANNO REGNI QUINQUAGESIMO SEPTIMO’ with the stops taking on the appearance of roses.
 This translates to ‘An ornament and safeguard.
-In the fifty seventh year of our reign’ an edge reading borrowed from George III’s reign – this coin is believed to be unique, but warrants being mentioned, as part of the wider panoramic landscape of this series.
-A Robert Ready British museum electrotype (1834 Proof Crown) has been documented, which featured in the J.F Checkley sale of the 10th of February 1965, lot 116, the electrotype alone hammered at £48 without buyers commission.
+In the fifty seventh year of our reign’ an edge reading lent from George III’s reign – this coin is believed to be unique, but warrants being mentioned, as part of the wider panoramic landscape of this series.
+A Robert Ready British Museum electrotype (1834 Proof Crown) has been documented, which featured in the J.F Checkley sale of the 10th of February 1965, lot 116, the electrotype alone hammered at £48 without buyers commission.
 A trial striking obverse Crown, undated in Silver with plain edges and a plain reverse is also known to exist (L&S 11) and a Pattern Reverse Crown of 1837 ‘Barton’s Metal’ has been recorded, with a plain obverse and an elaborate representation of the Royal arms to the reverse, with a suggested two known (L&S 12) this piece is said to be signed by Jean Baptiste Merlen (1769-1850) the acclaimed engraver/designer.